Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Installation/getting-started.md

 # Check for nginx errors
 sudo nginx -t

-# You need to restart nginx regardless of OS. only do this you haven't received any errors
+# You need to restart nginx regardless of OS.
+Only do this you haven't received any errors
 systemctl restart nginx
 ```